osrf/gazebo_tutorials/set_velocity/tutorial_7.md

 It is the maximum force or torque a joint motor may apply during a time step.
 Set it larger than the force required to be at the target velocity at the next time step.
 Set it smaller to apply a force over many time steps until the velocity is reached.
-Stop applying force by setting `fmax` is set back to zero.
+Stop applying force by setting `fmax` back to zero.

 ### Set Joint Velocity Using PID controllers
-A [PID controller](https://en.wikipedia.org/wiki/PID_controller) be used to apply forces on the joint axes.
+A [PID controller](https://en.wikipedia.org/wiki/PID_controller) can be used to apply forces on the joint axes.
 The class [`physics::JointController`](http://osrf-distributions.s3.amazonaws.com/gazebo/api/dev/classgazebo_1_1physics_1_1JointController.html) can manager the PID controllers for you.

 <include from="/          this->jointController\.reset/" to="/          this->jointController->SetVelocityTarget\(name, 1.0\);/" src="http://bitbucket.org/osrf/gazebo_tutorials/raw/default/set_velocity/examples/set_vel_plugin/src/SetJointVelocityPlugin.cpp"/>